We Can Relate

 Young girl in pink toque with the text "mindfulness practices for school-aged children" overlaid

-Twelve playful, child-friendly mindfulness practices to support children – and adults as well – to ride the waves of emotion with kindness and compassion.
+Twelve playful, child-friendly mindfulness practices to support children to ride the waves of emotion with kindness and compassion.
 After all, “we can’t stop the waves, but we can learn to surf.

 Two people holding hands with the text "fighting well with the one you love: 10 tips to better manage conflict" overlaid